RaitaroH/Userstyles-DeepDark/README.md

 # Userstyles-DeepDark
-**THIS IS A BETA VERSION AND WILL REMAIN AS SUCH UNTIL Firefox reaches 57 so Stylus can theme iframes**
+**THIS IS A BETA VERSION.
+Stylus doesn't work well with it.
+Waithing for F57.
+In the meantime, Stylish.**